 We’re all conscious of it, and many of us are self-conscious about it.
-We worry about it impacting a first impression, and we’ve all known someone who constantly suffered from it.
+We worry about it impacting the first impression, and we’ve all known someone who constantly suffered from it.
 Bad breath, also known as halitosis, is a real and prevalent concern for many adults and children, but sometimes we feel helpless to control it.
-Here we’ve outlined a few ways you can help keep your breath fresh so it’s finally off your mind!
+Here we’ve outlined a few ways you can help keep your breath fresh, so it’s finally off your mind!

 1. Make Sure You Brush At Least Twice A Day

-This may seem like a no brainer, but it’s number one on our list for a reason.
+This may seem like a no-brainer, but it’s number one on our list for a reason.
 Brushing removes food from your teeth and helps keep your mouth at its best.
 Keeping your teeth clean and healthy prevents bad-breath-causing bacteria from growing and is your first defense against bad breath!

 2. Pay Attention To Your Tongue

 Many people neglect their tongue when brushing their teeth, but it’s almost as important in your oral health as your teeth and gums themselves!
 Bacteria stick to your tongue throughout the day, so brushing or scraping your tongue every time your brush your teeth is a highly effective way to fight undesirable odors coming from your mouth.

 Tobacco products are a huge cause of chronic bad breath, along with the other health risks they pose.
 Smoking can dry out your mouth, which provides a better space for bacteria to grow.
 The smell of smoking is also strong enough to linger no matter how many times one brushes or rinses.